Djalu Gurruwiwi: Family

-Music, culture and law
+Music, culture, and law

-Gurruwiwi spent much time over several decades crafting his instruments and refining his technique.
-He sold his pieces to the local community arts centre, and various non-Indigenous workers and visitors.
+Gurruwiwi had spent much time over several decades crafting his instruments and refining his technique.
+He sold his pieces to the local community arts centre and various non-Indigenous workers and visitors.
+He could find adequate material for the yidaki by just walking through the woods and allowing his connection to nature to choose the correct log for making the instrument.

 Gurruwiwi was a senior member of his clan, having learned to play and make the yiḏaki from his father, Monyu, an important leader and warrior.
-Monyu gave Djalu the role of primary custodian of the yiḏaki for his clan, which is significant also for the wider Yolŋu communities, because other Arnhem Land clans see the Gälpu clan as one of the primary custodians of the instrument.
-However, there are many other Yolŋu people with the same role within their own clan, and their own particular type of yiḏaki.
+Monyu gave Djalu the role of primary custodian of the yiḏaki for his clan, which is significant also for the wider Yolŋu communities because other Arnhem Land clans see the Gälpu clan as one of the primary custodians of the instrument.
+However, there are many other Yolŋu people with the same role within their clan, with their type of yiḏaki.

 Upon the death of his father, Djalu assumed the role of the elder responsible for passing on the skills as well as the cultural importance of the instrument.
-He became known among his people as the senior player and maker of the yiḏaki after attending many ceremonies with his brothers, who were singers, and also became fully informed in Yolŋu law.
+He became known among his people as the senior player and maker of the yiḏaki after attending many ceremonies with his brothers, who were singers, and also became fully informed with Yolŋu law.
 Much of the knowledge and cultural practice that he acquired is held sacred, so Gurruwiwi is held in high esteem.

-In 1986, his reputation as craftsman was given a world stage when several of his friends and relatives formed the musical group Yothu Yindi, and commissioned Gurruwiwi to make their yiḏakis.
-Yothu Yindi has both Yolŋu and balanda members and spanned cultural boundaries, going on to win several ARIA awards and international fame.
+In 1986, his reputation as a craftsman was given a world stage when several of his friends and relatives formed the musical group Yothu Yindi, and commissioned Gurruwiwi to make their yiḏakis.
+Yothu Yindi has both Yolŋu and balanda members and spans cultural boundaries, going on to win several ARIA awards and international fame.

 Gurruwiwi's source of spiritual power has been linked to Wititj, the huge ancestral rainbow serpent.
-In the clan legends, the Wititj was said to create thunder and lightning as it moved across the land, but is also associated with the calm freshwater systems where the spirits reside, among water lilies and palm trees.
-The yiḏaki sometimes also contain these qualities: some have powerful acoustics, called baywarayiḏaki, (the power of lightning and thunder); others are Djuŋgarriny, long and deep-sounding, with a gentle, soothing sound, but also powerful: the vibrations are said to stir Wititj.
+In the clan legends, the Wititj was said to create thunder and lightning as it moved across the land, but is also associated with the calm freshwater systems where the spirits reside, among water lilies and the palm trees.
+The yiḏaki sometimes also contain these qualities: some have powerful acoustics, called baywarayiḏaki, (the power of lightning and thunder); others are Djuŋgarriny, long and deep-sounding, with a gentle, soothing sound, but also powerful: vibrations are said to stir Wititj's spirit into movement and momentum to empower spiritual change.